 Do you produce other products besides pasta?

 Fettuccine, fusilli, ravioli, lasagne, cannelloni and other traditional pasta and various sauces are our main products, but we also produce pre-cooked products that are ideal for those with limited space and time.

 All are strictly natural without preservatives and dyes; cooked, packaged and frozen at high temperatures to maintain freshness.

 Where are your Alfred Pastas sold?

 You can find our products in almost all supermarkets and in some delis in Bali.
 We also supply five-star hotels, fine restaurants, small cafes, private villas, schools and small boats for tourist excursions.
 For two years now we have distributed our products in Jakarta, Lombok and Surabaya.
-Some people even find our pastas in Kalimantan, but honestly I don’t know how!
+Some people even find our pasta in Kalimantan, but honestly, I don’t know how!

 My grandmother often made her own pasta by hand with flour and eggs – those were wonderful times!
-But by my mother’s generation she was already making homemade pastas less often.
+But by my mother’s generation, she was already making homemade pasta less often.
 The times have changed and people’s needs are different.
 Now if you don’t have one of those small home pasta-making machines, no one has the time anymore.

 Which tastes better, boiled pasta or microwaved pasta?